token-js/token.js/pull_request_template.md

 Thank you for your contribution!
 To help get your changes merged as quickly as possible, please fill out this template and confirm you've completed all of the pre-submission checks.
+You may remove this note from your PR if you'd like.

 Cheers,
 Pate